Cosmic age problem

-The cosmic age problem is a historical problem in astronomy concerning the age of the universe.
-The problem was that at various times in the 20th century, some objects in the universe were estimated to be older than the time elapsed since the Big Bang, as estimated from measurements of the expansion rate of the universe known as the Hubble constant, denoted H0.
-(This is more correctly called the Hubble parameter, since it generally varies with time).

-If so, this would represent a contradiction, since objects such as galaxies, stars and planets could not have existed in the extreme temperatures and densities shortly after the Big Bang.
+The cosmic age problem was a historical problem in astronomy concerning the age of the universe.
+The problem was that at various times in the 20th century, the universe was estimated to be younger than the oldest observed stars.
+Estimates of the universe's age came from measurements of the current expansion rate of the universe, the Hubble constant $H_0$, as well as cosmological models relating $H_0$ to the universe's matter and energy contents (see the Friedmann equations).
+Issues with measuring $H_0$ as well as not knowing about the existence of dark energy led to spurious estimates of the age.
+Additionally, objects such as galaxies, stars, and planets could not have existed in the extreme temperatures and densities shortly after the Big Bang.

 Since around 1997–2003, the problem is believed to have been solved by most cosmologists: modern cosmological measurements lead to a precise estimate of the age of the universe (i.e. time since the Big Bang) of 13.8 billion years, and recent age estimates for the oldest objects are either younger than this, or consistent allowing for measurement uncertainties.